isomerpages/nlb-mobile-guide/spotlight/wellbeing/lookingtorecruit.md

 <i>Jeanne C. Meister, Kevin J. Mulcahy</i><br/>
 <a href="http://eresources.nlb.gov.sg/ereads/proxy?id=E0AA45B7-A88F-49C2-9CAE-51E8AF0CA3AC"><img src="/images/FS-3-The-future-workplace-experience.jpg" style="width:300px; text-align:left;"></a><br/>
 E book only.
 McGraw-Hill, 2016.<br/>
 The workplace faces disruption constantly.
 For companies to succeed, the writers have devised 10 rules to optimise the workplace to becoming an enjoyable environment.
-These rules show how organisations respond to disruptions and shifting business goals ,and the writer also envisions a future workplace experience to examine what we take for granted about work and explore the new emerging rules of work.<br/>
+These rules show how organisations respond to disruptions and shifting business goals, and the writer also envisions a future workplace experience to examine what we take for granted about work and explore the new emerging rules of work.<br/>
 Borrow the eBook <a href="https://eresources.nlb.gov.sg/ereads/proxy?id=E0AA45B7-A88F-49C2-9CAE-51E8AF0CA3AC">with the app</a> &#128241; or <a href="https://nlb.overdrive.com/media/E0AA45B7-A88F-49C2-9CAE-51E8AF0CA3AC">online</a> &#128187;. <br/>

 <h5>Social Media Recruitment (Summary)</h5>